spilliams/sparrowlike/README.md

 ###CustomTableView gesture handler

 Now for the fun part.
-We are going to do this in increments so that neither of us get lost.
+We are going to do this in increments so that neither of us get lost. :)

-First set up the baseline gesture handler.
+First set up a simple pan gesture handler.

     - (void)handlePan:(UIPanGestureRecognizer *)panGestureRecognizer
     {